 If you’re thinking ‘that won’t work in my cast iron Dutch oven’, I can tell you that it will.
 I don’t have a DO but many of the people in my Facebook group and on Instagram do and they’ve tried it, and it works.

-A slice from a cold baked loaf
+Inside a cold baked loaf

 So, this is the process I’ve been using: I’ve followed my master recipe, link to the left, done the final prove in the fridge for several hours, then:

 put the dough into the cold baking vessel and score;

 put the pot with the dough in into the cold oven;